jbush001/NyuziProcessor/tests/cosimulation/README.md

 flags an error if there is a mismatch.

 Some sequences of instructions may be order dependent.
 The emulator does not reproduce thread issue order.
-Instead, the scheme described above allows the Verilog simulator to control instruction ordering.
+Instead, the scheme described earlier allows the Verilog simulator to control instruction ordering.

 ### Limitations
 - The emulator does not model the behavior of the store buffer.
-Since the store buffer affects visibility of writes to other threads, this means the emulator can't accurately model reads/writes to the same cache lines from multiple threads.
-Thus, the random test generator currently reserves a separate write region for each thread.
+As the store buffer affects visibility of writes to other threads, this means the emulator can't accurately model reads/writes to the same cache lines from multiple threads.
+Thus, the random test generator reserves a separate write region for each thread.
 - The random instruction generator does not generate floating point instructions.
 There are still a fair number of subtle rounding bugs in the floating point pipeline.